Alexa Stonehouse: International career

 In October 2022, Stonehouse was selected in the England Under-19 squad for the 2023 ICC Under-19 Women's T20 World Cup.
 She took six wickets in her five matches at the tournament, at an average of 11.33.
+In March 2024, Stonehouse was again named in the Under-19 squad for their tri-series against Sri Lanka and Australia She played five matches in the series, taking five wickets.